hypertrack/live-app-ios/README.md

 ![Multi User Trip](assets/multi_user_trip.gif)

-I hope you’ve enjoyed yourself on your epic quest to build a live location feature.
-If you have any problems or suggestions for the tutorial, make sure to give us a buzz [here](#Support).
+We hope you’ve enjoyed yourself on your epic quest to build a live location feature.
+If you have any problems or suggestions for the tutorial, make sure to give us a buzz 🐝 [here](#support).

 ## Documentation
 For detailed documentation of the APIs, customizations and what all you can build using HyperTrack, please visit the official [docs](https://docs.hypertrack.com/).